etowahadams/etowahadams.github.io/content/post/2024-07-17-cloning/index.md

+---
-# Molecular cloning, or why some biologists become superstitious
+title: "Molecular cloning, or why some biologists become superstitious"
+date: 2024-07-09T08:19:07-05:00
+draft: false
+description: "Molecular cloning is a ubiquitous and essential molecular biology technique, yet it’s the bane of many a scientist's existence.
+Why does cloning make biologists contemplate career changes?
+And does it have to be this way?"
+categories:
+- molecular biology
+- metascience
+---

 Molecular cloning: it is a ubiquitous and essential molecular biology technique, yet it’s the bane of many a scientist's existence.
 If you've ever overheard a biologist muttering curses at a petri dish, chances are their cloning has gone wrong.